-If the applicant is not currently Texas-based, provide a timetable with key dates indicating the applicant's plan and commitment to relocate the company to Texas.
+Provide a timetable with key dates indicating the applicant's plan and commitment to relocate the company to Texas.
 In addition, describe which personnel and management will be headquartered in Texas.

 10.4.11.
 Budget

 In preparing the requested budget, applicants should be aware of the following: